ACrazyTown/xfl/README.md

 1.5.
 Notes!

-This is not finished yet!
+  - This is not finished yet!
+  - I have to pay my bills and beer, so if you have any use for this open source project, like educational, productive or fun, ..., consider a donation here https://www.paypal.me/andreasdrewke